J-Seals/PyBer_Analysis/README.md

 ## Overview of Pyber Data
 The purpose of this project is to help Pyber, a ride sharing company, determine which areas need more drivers and how much the average cost should be per ride.
-The total number of drivers per area type was calculates as well total number of rides given per area.
+The total number of drivers per area type was calculated as well total number of rides given per area.
 Average ride fares were calculated per area type by summing up the cost for each ride and diviving that number by the total number of rides per area.
 This data was then visually displayed in a line graph to identify any trends